-Your phone can malfunction or break any day, and if your photos aren’t backed up somewhere else, you could lose all of them.
-You may be wondering if you should back your photos up into one of the “clouds,” or if you want to store them externally off of your device.
+Your phone can malfunction or break any day, and if your photos aren’t backed up somewhere else, you could lose them all.
+You may be wondering if you should back your photos up into one of the “clouds” or if you want to store them externally off of your device.

 We’ll break down the easy top 3 digital and external ways to back up your photos.